To ensure you race suit and safety gear maintains its fire resistant properties and stays looking good, it is important to clean it properly.

 Dry cleaning is an option but unless they are familiar with fire retardant clothing and use the correct chemicals you can potentially reduce the fire retardant capability.

 You can machine wash your safety gear.
 Use cold water on a gentle cycle with a mild detergent like woolite.
 You can also use specially formulated detergents for race gear like Molecule.
+Molecule even makes a specific Wash and Spot Cleaner product for those hard to clean stains.

 Spot cleaning small stains can be achieved using Molecule's spot cleaner or lightly rubbing in a mild detergent directly on the affect area.